The HMAC algorithm is current best practice for message authentication.

 SHA-2 is current best practice for hashing and approved by FIPS and other authorities.

 The security of HMAC is dependent on a sufficiently large key value.
-Glance currently assigns a 128 bit random API key, but a larger key can easily be assigned to any Glance customer.
+Glance currently assigns an 80-bit random API key, but a larger key can easily be assigned to any Glance customer.

 In the case that a Login Key is generated with an erroneously long expiration, the customer's API key can be updated to invalidate any outstanding keys.
 This is mitigated somewhat by limiting how far in the future expiration will be allowed.